HomeResource LibraryCompanies AssessedMerck & Co. Animal Health (MSD)Animal Pharmaceuticals Engagement

 Increasing availability and use of alternatives to antibiotics

 C.2.1.
-MSD is clearly investing in R&D for alternatives to antibiotics, but the company does not disclose the proportion of its overall R&D spend on this.
+As before, MSD is clearly investing in R&D for alternatives to antibiotics, but the company does not disclose the proportion of its overall R&D spend on this.

 C.2.2.
 In 2024, Merck acquired the Aqua Business of Elanco Animal Health.
-This acquisition will increase the portfolio of products offered by MSD and will include additional vaccines an antiparasitic sea lice treatment and a DNA vaccine-based technology that could help develop novel vaccines.
+This acquisition has increased the portfolio of products offered by MSD and included additional vaccines, an antiparasitic sea lice treatment and a DNA vaccine-based technology that could help develop novel vaccines.

 Stewardship and Lobbying